Skip to content

 Among the participants were coaches from:

-• regional football clubs such as USV Eschen-Mauren, FC Triesenberg, FC Ruggell, SC Brühl St. Gallen, the Liechtensteiner Fussballverband (LFV), and FC Schaan,
+- regional football clubs such as USV Eschen-Mauren, FC Triesenberg, FC Ruggell, SC Brühl St. Gallen, Liechtensteiner Fussballverband (LFV) and FC Schaan,

-• as well as other sports including hockey, tennis, and athletics.
+- as well as coaches from other sports such as hockey, tennis, and athletics.

-This diversity sparked valuable discussions and perspectives across sports.
-Together, the group explored how inclusion can be lived not only on the pitch but throughout club life – through collaboration, openness, and shared learning.
+This diversity fostered valuable discussions and perspectives across sports.
+Together, the group explored how inclusion can be lived not only on the pitch but throughout club life – through cooperation, openness, and shared learning.

 A milestone for Liechtenstein and the region

-Our heartfelt thanks go to all partners, instructors, organisations, and participants who made this important step possible.
+A heartfelt thank-you to all partners, instructors, organisations, and participants who made this important step possible.

 Related stories